 You might also be interested in 5 Unique Dining Experiences in the Yasawa Islands.

 Self-Catering in Fiji

 On the islands of Viti Levu, Vanua Levu and Taveuni, self-catering is definitely an option.
 Some resorts and apartments on these islands have self-catering facilities, so travellers can make use of the local produce sold in supermarkets, convenience stores and produce markets.
-Find out more about where to buy food in Where to Buy Food in Fiji and The Guide to Food Shopping in Fiji.
+Find out more in our guide on Where to Buy Food in Fiji and The Guide to Food Shopping in Fiji.

 The Cost of Food in Fiji

 Fijian supermarkets sell imports from New Zealand and Australia to satisfy western food demands, while Indian and Chinese supermarkets are also available to buy eastern food.
 Here are some typical food prices:

 - Pasta (500g/1.1 pounds) – FJ$7.49-$8